 The data is seemingly updated as a one time process, whilst the user creates an account.
 Although ironic, to use Facebook data as we tried to build a social media platform, there is a large degree of enrichment and unlocked potential in the data.

-- Further to this, on longer documents, we used Topic Extraction, using LDA.
-This is based from the theory each document has a multinomial distribution of topics, matched to a multinomial distribution of words.
-The documents can assumed to be a mix,assuming the nature in content variety that is posted in Facebook, to therefore generate content.
+Evolved into Topic Extraction, using LDA, based from the theory each document has a multinomial distribution of topics, matched to a multinomial distribution of words.
+The documents can assumed to be a mix, assuming the nature in content variety that is posted in Facebook, to therefore generate content.

 - A main limitation of topical modelling is the topics are extracted words.
 We needed to manually create a mapping ontop of both topics and the RAKE extractor, to interests themselves.For example.
 If someone expresses interest in football, cricket, tennis then this implies a hobby of sport, as well as specific hobbies.